 Rocky Mountain is a

 3508’ 3487′ peak (update 2018: Rocky’s elevation has been downgraded to 3487′) in the Catskills Bushwhack Range in the Slide Mountain Wilderness.
 Geographically it can be considered as a part of the Peekamoose Mountain Range.
-However, local hikers have deemed the range the Bushwhack Range, so it will be referred to on this site.
+However, local hikers have deemed the range the Bushwhack Range to be referred to on this site.
 The peak is a required climb for the Catskill 3500 Club.
-Over the past couple of decades the undergrowth of spruce has matured making navigating your way to the summit easier.
+Over the past couple of decades, the undergrowth of spruce has matured, making navigating your way to the summit easier.
 Owed to Tropical storm Irene, there are nice views from near its summit.
 Rocky is often done with Lone.

 Trailhead to Fisherman’s Path

 You begin your hike at the remote Denning Trailhead.
 It has a large dirt parking area that can accommodate many vehicles.
 So parking is generally not an issue.

 At the NE end of the lot is the large kiosk and trail register; please sign in, and here’s why.
 You take the yellow-blazed Phonecia East Branch Trail 1.2-miles to the junction with the blue-blazed Peekamoose-Table Trail from the register.

 From the junction turning right (ESE), you’ll make a quick 125’ descent through some rocky terrain toward the Neversink Valley floor, which is reached in 0.20-miles.